 When relocating, looking for work may be stressful.
 Some new arrivals may already have a job secured by a transferral through their company, but for those who don't have employment secured, job portals would be the go-to option to look for work.
 The European Employment Services website is another place that we can recommend for a job search.

 Thanks to its great social welfare system, Finland extends its support to foreigners just as they would to their citizens.
 Expats are encouraged to be income-generators who help boost the economy and live happier lives in general.
 New arrivals can easily find support in job searching as well as integrating into their new homes and society.

 One major contribution is the opportunity to learn Finnish or Swedish as a free course in universities, whether the expat is formally a student or not.
 For some large companies and sectors such as IT or teaching English as a foreign language, being able to communicate fluently in Finnish is obviously less important.
 Unfortunately, the job market is not altogether easy to enter as a foreigner and so learning Finnish will be a great benefit when looking for and securing a job.

 On top of language, experience is also important.
 Recent graduates with little experience may find it harder to secure employment in Finland compared to those with more years of experience.

 Work culture in Finland

 The workweek in Finland is normally 40 hours, although many sectors allow their staff to work shorter hours.
-Time management is a strong point in Finnish culture and so employees do their best to produce and complete their tasks in the allocated work time.
+Time management is important in Finnish culture and employees make sure to produce and complete their tasks in the allocated work time.

-Business communication is normally quite open and Finns are free to speak their mind.
+Business communication is normally quite open, and Finnish employees are generally free to speak their mind.
 That said, courtesy and politeness are still highly valued.
 Punctuality is also important both in work culture and in social settings.